tinygodsdev/currency/README.md

 ### Normalizing Currency Symbols

-You can use the NormalizeCurrency function to normalize various currency symbols to their standard ISO 4217 codes.
+You can use the Normalize function to normalize various currency symbols to their standard ISO 4217 codes.
 The function also supports custom mappings.

 ```go